twdb/publications/ams_2013/ulmo.rst

 Abstract
 ========

-There is an abundance of high quality public hydrology datasets available over the web.
-But very often these datasets are structured very differently, both terms of the querying mechanism and in the delivery format.
-Actually working with the data requires much tedious work to liberate data from the formats they are served in.
-This is why we have created Ulmo, an open source python library for clean, simple and fast access to public hydrology datasets.
+There are many high quality hydrology and climatology datasets available over the web, but these datasets are usually structured uniquely, with distinct querying mechanisms and delivery formats.
+Liberating data from their native structures is often tedious and error-prone.
+This is why we created Ulmo, an open source python library for clean, simple and fast access to public hydrology and climatology data.

 Ulmo retrieves and parses datasets from the web and returns simple python data structures that can be easily pulled into more sophisticated tools for analysis.
-Work directly over the network can be impractical, particularly with large datasets, so Ulmo also provides fast local caches.
-Data can be initially downloaded once and updates are harvested as needed, conserving bandwidth and time.
+Working directly over the network is often impractical, particularly with large datasets, so Ulmo also provides fast local caches.
+Data can be initially downloaded once and updates harvested as needed, conserving bandwidth and time.

-Ulmo currently supports CUAHSI WaterOneFlow services, United States Geologic Survey National Water Information System web services and National Climatic Data Center Global Summary of the Day.
+Ulmo currently supports CUAHSI WaterOneFlow services, United States Geologic Survey National Water Information System web services and data from the National Climatic Data Center's Global Summary of the Day, with support for more datasets on the way.
 Ulmo is being actively used by the Texas Water Development Board in support of our Surface Water Resources program.